Elias Díaz Player Props: Rockies vs. Reds

 Elias Díaz At The Plate

-- Among the qualifying hitters in MLB, he ranks 20th in batting average, 57th in on-base percentage, and 60th in slugging.
+- Among the qualifying hitters in MLB play, he ranks 18th in batting average, 56th in on-base percentage, and 54th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.